How to Get a Life

 1. Redefine “Getting a Life”

-Most people think "getting a life" means following a script.
-It doesn't.
+Most people think “getting a life” means checking off milestones—career, marriage, possessions.
+It doesn’t.

 Naval’s wisdom: “The purpose of life is to get away from purpose.”